 Oftentimes, the internet can feel like a bottomless chasm of clickbait articles and cat videos.
 We’re constantly spammed with fake news and sham shopping sites, so it’s understandable that shopping for furniture online can be scary.
 Luckily, there are several measures you can take to keep your personal and financial information protected.

 Easily accessible contact information is another way to verify an online store’s legitimacy.
 If a company isn’t easy to reach via email or phone, there’s probably a reason for it.
 (In case you were worried, we’re more than happy to talk to you any time at 888-908-2925 or via email at firstname.lastname@example.org).
-Perhaps the best way to confirm credibility of an online store is to visit a brick and mortar location where you can walk in and speak to a business owner or manager yourself (which why we’re super excited about Design Bar opening in 2017!).
+Perhaps the best way to confirm credibility of an online store is to visit a brick and mortar location where you can walk in and speak to a business owner or manager yourself.

 “If a company isn’t easy to reach via email or phone, there’s probably a reason for it.”